GluuFederation/oxd-java-sample/README.md

 git clone ???
 ```

-if not, just visit [this page](???) and click the button labeled "clone or download" to download the project as a zip.
+if not, just visit this page??? and click the button labeled "clone or download" to download the project as a zip.
 Decompress the file to a destination of your choosing, then open a console and `cd` to the project's directory.

-1. Start the app
+3. Start the app

 Issue the following command: